AnandVenky/GCP_Datastore_Demo/README.md

 # Summary
 This API gives a list of customers in the Cloud Datastore DB.
 The usage is:
-getCustomers(): Displays all customers getCustomers(id): Filters the customer list with ID matching in the datastore addCustomers(id, name, email, age): Adds a new customer to the db deleteCustomers(id): deletes the specific customer
+* getCustomers(): Displays all customers
+* getCustomers(id): Filters the customer list with ID matching in the datastore
+* addCustomers(id, name, email, age): Adds a new customer to the db
+* deleteCustomers(id): deletes the specific customer
+* Oauth is used for authenticating the user if any user login is planned further

 End points for the result on localhost
 Display all customers